-In considering a faculty member for Emeritus status, a department chair must first consult with the tenured faculty in the department.
-After such consultation, the department chair may initiate the application process by submitting comprehensive curriculum vitae along with supporting documentation that details how the faculty member meets the criteria outlined in Section II above.
-Thereafter, the department chair shall forward the department chair's recommendation along with the faculty member's vitae and supporting documentation to the dean of the respective school or college.
-After considering the department chair's recommendation and the supporting documentation, the dean shall forward the dean's recommendation to the Provost and Vice Chancellor for Academic Affairs.
+In considering a faculty member for Emeritus status, a department chair or school associate dean must first consult with the tenured faculty in the department or school.
+After such consultation, the department chair or school associate dean may initiate the application process by submitting comprehensive curriculum vitae along with supporting documentation that details how the faculty member meets the criteria outlined in Section II above.
+Thereafter, the department chair or school associate dean shall forward the department chair's or the school's recommendation along with the faculty member's vitae and supporting documentation to the dean of the respective college.
+After considering the department chair's or schools associate dean's recommendation and the supporting documentation, the dean shall forward the dean's recommendation to the Provost and Vice Chancellor for Academic Affairs.
 After considering the recommendations and reviewing the supporting documentation, the Provost shall forward the Provost's recommendation to the Chancellor.
 The Chancellor shall determine whether the recommendation will be forwarded to the University's Board of Trustees for consideration.
 The Board of Trustees shall have the final decision on whether to honor a faculty member with Emeritus status.
 If such status is approved by the Board of Trustees, the faculty member will be notified, in writing, by the Chancellor.